YuanlongLI/dotnet_runtime/src/libraries/System.Text.Json/docs/ParameterizedCtorSupportSpec.md

 Deserializing with parameterized constructors also gives the opportunity to do JSON "argument" validation once on the creation of the instance.

-This feature also enables deserialization support for `Tuple<...>` instances.
+This feature also enables deserialization support for `Tuple<...>` instances, as `Tuple` types do not have parameterless constructors.

 This feature does not affect serialization.